donders-research-data-management/rdm-ontology-di/doc/help/faq/organise-data-collections.rst

     It is possible to publish papers without having collected data yourself.
 For example, modeling work or using an existing data set.
 There are three ways to link these types of data to the new RDC.

-    If the data is already represented in the repository as one or more DAC’s, specify the DAC identification numbers in the RDC.
+    If the data is already represented in the repository as one or more DAC's, specify the DAC identification numbers in the RDC.
 This only works for archived DACs.
 A single archived DAC may be associated with multiple RDCs.

     If the data is not represented in the repository, the researchers must either add the data to the repository, or document the data by a persistent identifier (e.g. DOI or URL).
 This situation applies when a DAC is not yet archived or the data was collected at another institute.